Internship Training Manual

 E. Non—IU CAPS Employment

 The internship at IU CAPS is a rigorous full-time experience that requires a 40-hour-per-week commitment and occasionally more during certain times of the year.
 Therefore, we do not support interns having employment in addition to the internship.
-In some situations, such as when extenuating financial circumstances necessitate additional income, a case-by-case consultation with the Director of Training is necessary.
+In some situations, such as when extenuating financial circumstances necessitate additional income, a case-by-case consultation with the Associate Director of Training is necessary.
 A final decision will be made through consultation with the Training Committee.
 Outside employment may not interfere with the intern’s ability to perform required duties, nor may it conflict with the requirements and schedule of the training program.
 No second employment can be performed during the regular business hours of IU CAPS, which are 8:00 a.m. to 5:00 p.m., Monday through Friday, and after-hours requirements such as crisis coverage or outreach/consultation.

 F. Hiring of Current Interns to Permanent Staff Positions